Long A Bastion Of The Left, Tuscany Is Turning Hard Right

 Anti-migrant sentiment is spreading.
 Ten miles from Pisa, the town of Cascina, once renowned for its household furniture workshops, has seen its local industry all but wiped out by global competition and the financial crisis.
 Cascina is where the League won its first breakthrough in Tuscany in 2016, ousting the left after 71 years in power.

-After that election, a local parish priest, the Rev. Elvis Ragusa, was sharply criticized by a League councilor for inviting asylum seekers living in a nearby camp for free breakfasts before Sunday Mass.
+After that election, a local parish priest, the Rev. Elvis Ragusa, was sharply criticized by a League councilor for inviting asylum-seekers living in a nearby camp for free breakfasts before Sunday Mass.
 Ragusa says some migrants asked for Bibles and crosses.

 When a local newspaper reported this, "The councilor of the League talked against me because I am a priest that was giving a Bible and crosses to Christians," he says.
 "And that is crazy."

 The League administration ordered the camp shut down.
-The asylum seekers were sent to other parts of Italy.
+The asylum-seekers were sent to other parts of Italy.

 One place in Tuscany where migrants are still welcomed is San Miniato, a medieval town halfway between Pisa and Florence, perched on sloping hills dotted with olive groves.

-A cooperative called La Pietra d'Angolo, "Cornerstone," provides lodging and assistance for asylum seekers and has hosted some 250 refugees over the last four years.
-Director Michela de Vita says there's never been any violence or tension with area residents.
+A cooperative called La Pietra d'Angolo, "Cornerstone," provides lodging and assistance for asylum-seekers and has hosted some 250 refugees over the past four years.
+Director Michela de Vita says there has never been any violence or tension with area residents.
 Many migrants have found jobs in local tanneries that produce Tuscany's luxury leather goods — tough jobs that, she says, many Italians don't want.

-San Miniato voters recently re-elected the center-left administration, but de Vita acknowledges that the Democratic Party has lived too long on its past successes.
+San Miniato voters recently reelected the center-left administration, but de Vita acknowledges that the Democratic Party has lived too long on its past successes.

 "Party leaders have lost contact with their electorate," she says.
 "They don't go out and talk to people.
 They say, 'We're strong, we'll keep winning,' but that's how you end up losing."